HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/dx_helm_values_updates.md

-# DX Helm Values Updates
+# DX Helm values updates

 This page summarizes Helm values updates across DX releases.
 Each table below details changes introduced in a specific release, including added properties, removed properties, and properties with changed defaults.
 Use this as a reference when upgrading to ensure compatibility and to guide configuration updates.

 ### CF229